TykTechnologies/gateway-sdk/README.md

 		UserAgent:  "",
 		HTTPClient: nil,
 	}

-	///here we create our client and pass the config file we created above.
+	// Create Tyk gateway SDK client and pass configuration we created.
-	///you can use this client to make any request to the gateway client := gateway.NewAPIClient(&conf)
+	// You can use this client now, to make any request to the gateway. client := gateway.NewAPIClient(&conf)

-	policy, err := ListPolicy(ctx, client)
+	// For example, in bellow case we use the client to list policies. policy, err := ListPolicy(context.Background(), client)
 	if err != nil {
 		log.Println(err)

 		return
 	}

 	fmt.Printf("%+v\n", policy)
 }